bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_4.md

 > there are other best fit lines i can imagine for $$L_2$$.
 Does this graph have a flaw or are there multiple
 > ways to approach least square?

-In the case illustrated in these notes, there is only one best fit line for $$L_2$$ regression.
+In the case shown in these notes, there is only one best fit line for $$L_2$$ regression.
 In almost all cases $$L_2$$ regression has exactly one solution.
 If you would like to show me what other possibilities you see, we can talk about it.